peczenyj/MooseX/README.md

 ### Plugin ExpiredAttribute

-It is a easy way to apply the trait Expired in lazy attributes!
+It is a easy way to apply the trait Expired in lazy attributes, and auto build the attribute if it is not valid!

 ```ruby
 require 'moosex'